KevinyWu/notes/talks/Rachel Holladay - Leveraging Mechanics for Multi-step Robotic Manipulation Planning.md

 ## Robust Decision Making

 - Cutting a cucumber
-    - Many ways to grasp knift
+    - Many ways to grasp knife
     - Different grasp better in different scenarios
 - Experiment: perturb physical parameters from first section
     - Cost of an action is the negative log of the probability of success using that action under many different perturbations